zengzhi2015/CarND_Exended_Lalman_FIlter_Project/README.md

 ## Visualize the result

-One could visulize the result using this
+One could visualize the result using this
 [utilities repo](https://github.com/udacity/CarND-Mercedes-SF-Utilities).

 The result is given below: